usdoj-crt/beta-ada/_pages/notices/_posts/2022-11-16-ada-launch.md

 ---
 title: Justice Department launches new Americans with Disabilities Act website
 title_es: Justice Department launches new Americans with Disabilities Act website
 notice_text: The new ADA.gov has launched!
-Learn more here.
 notice_text_es:  The new ADA.gov has launched!
-Learn more here.
+notice_link: Learn more here.
 sidenav: false
 publish-date: 2022-11-18 00:00:00
 ---